History of Punjab: Pakpattan state (1692–1810 CE)

+Sial State (1723 - 1816)

+Sial state was established by the 13 Sial Chief Nawab Walidad Khan Sial in 1723.
+He gradually gained control of the lower Rachna doab, including the cities of Chiniot, Pindi Bhattian, Jhang and Mankera.

+Next chief, Inayatullah Khan (r.
+1747– 1787) was a successful general who won 22 battles against Bhangi Misl and the Multan chiefs.

+Sikh Empire invaded Jhang multiple times from 1801 to 1816.
+Sial state was annexed by Sikh Empire and Ahmad Khan Sial was awarded a Jagir by Ranjit Singh.

 Sikh Empire

+Punjabi Unification

-In 1799, a process to unify Punjab was started by Ranjit Singh.
+In 1799, a process to unify Punjab was initiated by Ranjit Singh.
 Training his army under the style of the East India Company, he was able to conquer much of Punjab and surrounding areas.
-The invasions of Zaman Shah, the second successor of Ahmad Shah Abdali had served as a catalyst.
+The invasions of Zaman Shah, the second successor of Ahmad Shah Durrani had served as a catalyst, for various Punjabi states to accede.
 After the first invasion, Singh had recovered his own fort at Rohtas.
 During the second invasion, he had emerged as a leading Sikh chief.
 After the third invasion, he had decisively defeated Zamah Shah.
-This had eventually led to the takeover of Lahore in 1799.
+This had eventually led to the takeover of Lahore in 1799, officially forming the Sikh Empire.
 In 1809, Singh signed the Treaty of Amritsar with the British; in this treaty, Singh was recognised as the sole ruler of Punjab up to River Sutlej by the British.

 Within ten years of Ranjit Singh's death in 1839, the Empire was taken over by the British who had already more or less exerted indirect or direct influence throughout the Subcontinent.
 At Lahore, there were increasing levels of nobles vying for power.
 A growing instability, allowed the British to come in and take over control of the area.
 After the British victories at the battles of the Sutlej in 1845–46, the army and territory of the boy Raja Duleep Singh was cut down.
 Lahore was garrisoned by British troops, and given a resident in the Durbar.
 In 1849, the British had formally taken control.